wormhole-foundation/xdapp-book/src/introduction/introduction.md

 For blockchain applications to unlock their true potential, they too must be able to talk to applications on various infrastructure using a common language.
 These cross chain applications (xDapps) give rise to cross chain data (xData) and cross chain assets (xAssets).
 With these powerful primitives, blockchain applications can deliver on thier promise of interoperability and composability.

 Ready to step *into the wormhole*?

+---
+Check out the [github respoitory](https://www.github.com/certusone/xdapp-book) of these docs to find the accompaning code in the projects/ directory.